dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/OPERATION_EXECUTOR_CONSOLIDATION.md

 ### Key Issue: GetHTML

 The most critical issue was with the `GetHTML` operation:
-- **SpyWindow** had sophisticated encoding detection (Korean, UTF-8, CP949, mixed encodings)
+- **AutomationWindow** had sophisticated encoding detection (Korean, UTF-8, CP949, mixed encodings)
 - **ProcedureExecutor** had simple UTF-8-only decoding
-- Result: GetHTML worked in SpyWindow but failed in ProcedureExecutor with encoding errors
+- Result: GetHTML worked in AutomationWindow but failed in ProcedureExecutor with encoding errors

 ## Solution Architecture